-This year, the holidays will look a little different, but that doesn’t mean that money issues will magically be a moot point.
+The holidays will look a little different this year, but that doesn’t mean that money issues will magically be a moot point.
 The holidays are prime times to overspend, not stick to a budget, and treat yourself a little too often.

 It’s also time to stress about how much you should spend.
 Will someone think you’re cheap or love them less if you don’t share a gift that’s worth a certain dollar amount?
 Then, there’s the pressure to give a gift or visit everyone - which isn’t feasible during the best of times, but is definitely going to come under question right now.